Chemaclass/chemaclass.com/content/blog/2024-06-27-prisoners-dilemma.md

 - If A and B testify against each other,
   - they will **each serve two years**.

+#### The Iterated Prisoner's Dilemma

+It is just like the regular game except you play it multiple times with an opponent and add up the scores.
+But it can change the strategy and has more real world applications as it resembles a relationship.

+{{ youtube(id="BOvAbjfJ0x0") }}

 ---

 This is closely related to trust, human behavior, and social constructs in relationships that impact us both individually and collectively.